Background to the Empyraeum

 That the mountain we were camped under was full of dwarves and other creatures was hard enough for us to believe at first, here in the truly frozen arse-end of the world.
 That they had carved vast tunnels, halls, forges and workshops into the very flesh of Sagarmartha herself was incredible to behold as we were led through them by Sham to where Alexander waited.
 It was, however, a night for many legends to come to life.
 With something between sheer, scrotum pinching terror and abject sadness, we each, in turn met her and learned of how she came to be the very last Dragon on Earth.
 She then gave us each a choice and gave us a taste of the future.
 I am confident that there was never any doubt as to what our choice would be.

 Surely die up here in the ever-lasting cold or walk out of her presence reborn as something the like of which the world had never before seen.
 First us 300 Dracograth, then Lupernikes and his 10,000 Kalshodar.
 We all saw that Alexander was already changed and what that might mean.
 We all knew, deep down, in our most secret of hearts that his Great Dream was indeed but a dream.
-We would never be able to hold what we had already taken for long, let alone all the lands between sunrise and sunset.
+We would never have been able to hold what we had already taken for long, let alone all the lands between sunrise and sunset.
 Alexander would die one day, though he was the son of a god and more than mere man.
 We, who shared his vision would also die.
 If the Empyraeum died not with him, it would surely die with us.
 The moment Alexander died; human nature would turn brother against brother as men scrabbled for scraps like hounds under their master's table at feast.
 The Empyraeum would be torn asunder like the bones of that feast in the hound's jaws.

 Unless Alexander did not need to die.
 Not ever or at all.
 Unless his army, the best and most loyal of them could remain by his side for all time.
 Who among those who loved him could refuse such an offer?
 The incredible changes to our bodies and the unrivalled equipment the dwarves gave us were just sauce upon the already irresistible dish!